Appointment of Part II Doctors

 The Appointment Panel

-An RQIA Board Appointed Panel meets to consider applications for appointment to the RQIA List of Part II Medical Practitioners.
+An RQIA Board Appointed Panel meets to consider applications for appointment as a Part II Medical Practitioner.

 The Appointment Panel will make a determination of an application for appointment.
 Exceptional circumstances may be applied if there is an immediate requirement for a more urgent appointment, e.g. to meet particular demands of the Criminal Justice System.

-Medical Practitioners in substantive posts in a trust or independent hospital will usually be approved for four years.
+Medical Practitioners in substantive posts in a trust or independent hospital will usually be approved for five years.
 A locum consultant psychiatrist may be approved for up to 12 months.

 How to Apply

-If you would like to apply to become a Part II Medical Practitioner or require further information, please contact the Mental Health and Learning Disability Team on 02890 517500, or email Team.firstname.lastname@example.org to receive an application pack.
+If you would like to apply to become a Part II Medical Practitioner or require further information, please contact the Mental Health and Learning Disability Team on 028 9536 0274, or email firstname.lastname@example.org to receive an application pack.
 You can access a list of the dates of future Panel meetings here